magicmemories/.github/README.md

 ### What is this repository for? ###

-This repository is a eks-deploy workflow template for all projects.
+This repository is an eks-deploy workflow template for all projects.
 The eks-deploy-template.yml template does the following:

 #### Basic workflow: ####